An improved holographic nodal line semimetal: Introduction

 Our strategy is to follow the constructions in \cite{Alvares:2011wb} to improve the holographic nodal line semimetal of \cite{Liu:2018bye} to include the self-duality condition to make the holographic theory more natural.
 We shall focus on the zero temperature physics at which the topological properties are most manifest, by tuning the source of the rank two operators and the mass deformation.
 The bulk IR geometries vary with different emergent low energy symmetries.
 We also investigate the fermionic spectral function of this improved holographic model and multiple nodal lines of the spectral function are found.
 The topological invariants of these nodal lines are also studied.
 From the field theoretical point of view a quantum phase transition is triggered by the strength of external sources, which is confirmed by studying the fermionic spectral functions.
-The properties in this improved holographic nodal line semimetal model share lots of similar physics as the one in \cite{Liu:2018bye}.
+It is not obvious whether the duality constraint might induce any different effects on the holographic model, e.g. whether the order of the quantum phase transition might change, whether the topological state still exist and if yes then what are the corresponding topological invariants.
+We find that the properties in this improved holographic nodal line semimetal model share lots of similar physics as the one in \cite{Liu:2018bye}, i.e. there is no qualitative change.
+Therefore, our improved model serves as a natural holographic model for strongly coupled NLSM.

 The organization of this paper is as follows.
 In Sec. \ref{sec2}, we construct the improved holographic nodal line semimetal by including the self-duality condition.
 Zero temperature geometries of the system are studied to uncover the phase structures and the topological properties.
 In Sec. \ref{sec:arpes} we study the fermionic spectral function to uncover the Fermi surface of the dual field theory.
 In Sec. \ref{sec:ti} we study the topological invariants of each nodal line of the fermionic spectal function.
 We conclude with discussions in Sec. \ref{sec:cd}.
 Some details of calculations are collected in four appendices.